 Quote:

 Generally speaking, running anything as the root user is a bad idea from a security point of view.
+Because of this, let's create an account for the user. |

 Quote: